 Darcel hesitated.
-It was hard to believe that this man, who smelled of whiskey, tobacco and what she believed to be ladies’ perfume, was the once famous performer.
-“You – well – have been thought to be……”
+It was hard to believe that this man, who smelled of whiskey, tobacco and what she believed to be ladies’ perfume, was the world-famous performer.
+“You – well – have been thought….to be……”

 “Well, honey,” he laughed hoarsely, “I’m not!”
 And leaning closer still, “Would you like to spend the night with me and find out how alive I really am?”